globeandmail/chart-tool/tutorials/first-chart.md

 	* **Ticks**: Change the number of ticks that appear on the y-axis.
 Chart Tool may override or round up your setting for better display.
 	* **Niceify**: Adjusts the Y-axis to start and end on nice round numbers.

 * Tags let Chart Tool filter charts within the admin interface.
 Use them if your team lives for taxonomy.
 * Set chart styling to primary (default) or alternate.
 This depends on what's defined in your [Chart Tool configuration](https://github.com/globeandmail/chart-tool/blob/master/tutorials/customizing.md).

 Multi-series area or column charts can also be stacked for compact display and comparison across series.

 * There are a few additional options available for your chart, including:
 	* **Share data**: allows users to download a CSV of your dataset
-	* **Social sharing**: users can post an image of your chart to Facebook, Twitter or share by email and SMS. **Social sharing requires AWS for image storage.
-See [Setting up chart thumbnails](thumbnails.md)**
 	* **Show tips**: let users see the exact values for a point on your chart.
 Handy for dense datasets.

 ### Step 6.
 Publish your chart

 Copy the embed code ([here's what a basic embed code looks like](https://github.com/globeandmail/chart-tool/blob/master/tutorials/sample-embed.md)) and add it to your CMS or HTML page.
 To deploy a Chart Tool chart your need the front-end JavaScript and CSS library on a public-facing server and linked to the HTML page that the chart appears on.

 ### Step 7.
 Alternate formats

 Aside from responsive SVGs, Chart Tool also generates static images of your charts in formats optimized for web and print.
 These can be useful if you don't have the front-end library in production, need to use the chart as a graphic within videos or another element, or need to hand off a chart to the print designers.

 * **Web export**: Available in common grid sizes, custom width and heights, and social images sized for Facebook and Twitter.
 * **Print export**: An editable PDF ready for printing.
 Adjust the number of columns and lines to suit.
 [Requires some additional setup](https://github.com/globeandmail/chart-tool/blob/master/tutorials/print.md).